Human Spaceflights

 Flight

-Launch from Baikonur; landing 70 km north of Karaganda.
+Launch from the Baikonur Cosmodrome; landing 70 km north of Karaganda.

-Beregovoy stayed several more days in space and performed complex testing of the spaceship systems.
+Georgi Beregovoy stayed several more days in space and performed complex testing of the spaceship systems.
 Some systems failed.
-TV-broadcasting was also performed.
+TV broadcasting was also performed.

 The landing was only 10 km far from the target point.